 Mean score of companies in the Hospitality industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Vail Resorts reported total carbon emissions of approximately 87,923,000 kg CO2e, with Scope 1 emissions at about 87,923,000 kg CO2e and Scope 2 emissions (market-based) at approximately 8,108,000 kg CO2e.
-This marks a significant reduction from previous years, reflecting a commitment to sustainability and climate action.
+In 2023, Vail Resorts reported total carbon emissions of approximately 87,923,000 kg CO2e, with Scope 1 emissions at about 87,923,000 kg CO2e and Scope 2 emissions at approximately 8,108,000 kg CO2e (market-based).
+This marks a significant reduction in emissions compared to previous years, reflecting a commitment to sustainability and climate action.
 Over the years, Vail Resorts has demonstrated a downward trend in emissions.
-For instance, in 2022, total emissions were about 88,692,000 kg CO2e, and in 2021, they were approximately 107,428,000 kg CO2e.
-This indicates a proactive approach to reducing their carbon footprint, with emissions per skier visit decreasing from 7.2 kg CO2e in 2021 to 4.9 kg CO2e in 2023.
-Despite the absence of specific reduction targets or initiatives disclosed, Vail Resorts continues to focus on minimising its environmental impact.
-The company’s efforts align with industry standards for climate commitments, showcasing a dedication to sustainability in the ski resort sector.
+For instance, in 2022, total emissions were about 88,637,000 kg CO2e, and in 2021, they were approximately 107,428,000 kg CO2e.
+This consistent reduction showcases the company's efforts to lower its carbon footprint.
+Vail Resorts has not disclosed specific reduction targets or initiatives under the Science Based Targets initiative (SBTi) or other climate pledges.
+However, the company continues to focus on reducing its emissions per skier visit and per revenue, achieving approximately 4.9 kg CO2e per skier visit in 2023, down from 7.2 kg CO2e in 2021.
+Overall, Vail Resorts is actively working towards minimising its environmental impact, aligning with industry standards for climate responsibility.

 Access structured emissions data, company-specific emission factors, and source documents